EastCoastProduct/homepage/src/work/neos.md

 layout: case-study.ejs
 ---

-<p class="paragraph--major">NEOs is an energy efficiency technology consultant that was tasked with building a tool to connect energy efficient street lamps all across Croatia.
+<p class="paragraph--major"><a href="http://www.neos-ict.com/">NEOs</a> is an energy efficiency technology consultant that was tasked with building a tool to connect energy efficient street lamps all across Croatia.
 With a strict deadline, NEOs approached East Coast Product to augment their product team and build a clean user interface that lets Croatian cities and towns track LED life span and schedule brightness changes to optimize energy efficiency.
 Together, we beat the deadline and built a product that has been implemented in over 150,000 street lamps in Croatia.</p>

 <h1 class="text-heading-one">Internet of Things</h1>